Jake E. Lee

-Jake E. Lee (born Jakey Lou Williams, February 15, 1957) is an American musician best known as lead guitarist for Ozzy Osbourne between 1982 and 1987 and later as a member of the heavy metal band Badlands with Ray Gillen.
+Jake E. Lee (born Jakey Lou Williams; February 15, 1957) is an American musician best known as lead guitarist for Ozzy Osbourne between 1982 and 1987 and later as a member of the heavy metal band Badlands with Ray Gillen.
 He formed the band Red Dragon Cartel in 2013, and their debut album released in January 2014 entered the Billboard Album Chart at number 69.
 He has also recorded solo works under his own name—examples being the instrumental album A Fine Pink Mist (1996) and cover album Retraced (2005).

-Early life

-Lee was born in Norfolk, Virginia and grew up in San Diego, where the family relocated to when he was a child.
-His father is of Welsh ancestry and his mother is of Japanese ancestry.
-He was encouraged by his mother to take classical piano lessons when he was approximately six years old.
-He had little interest in piano, but at the age of thirteen Lee began playing a guitar belonging to his older sister and became increasingly interested in learning the instrument.
-In his early teens he was introduced to the likes of Jimi Hendrix, Black Sabbath and Led Zeppelin by way of his older sister's record collection, and this music greatly influenced his guitar playing.
-The first song he learned was "No Time" by The Guess Who.
-From there, he learned from a Mel Bay guitar method book and used his knowledge of music theory from his piano training to become proficient at guitar.
-He subsequently played in several high school bands, soon impressing fellow San Diego musicians with his style of playing.